umutdinceryananer/Mobile-Game-Analytics-Pipeline/README.md

 > Scores are measured on the synthetic demo dataset; expect lower performance on production data.

-> Record the finalized numbers in `reports/executive_summary.md` as a singleâ€‘page narrative for reviewers.
+> Record the finalized numbers in `reports/executive_summary.md` as a singleâ€'page narrative for reviewers.

 ---

 ### Visuals (Exported Artifacts)

 > All figures are generated by notebooks and exported under `reports/figures/`.
-Update after reâ€‘running notebooks.
+Update after reâ€'running notebooks.

 * **Funnel**
   `![Funnel](reports/figures/funnel.png)`